 The spectacular forest at Paul B Johnson State Park is brimming with oaks trees and dogwoods as well as loblolly and long-leaf pines.
 If you are looking to stay overnight – and why wouldn’t you! – there are heaps of options, including 125 RV campsites, 25 camping sites, cabins, cottages, and even a group camping facility!
-Grab your mates and immerse yourselves in a weekend of hiking, fishing, disc golf and swimming!
-All the accommodation options have views of Geiger Lake and situated in idyllic forest surrounds.
+Grab your mates and immerse yourselves in a weekend of hiking, fishing, disc golf, and swimming!
+All the accommodation options have views of Geiger Lake and are situated in idyllic forest surroundings.
 The 1.5 mile Trail of Southern Pines Nature Trail is a beautiful introduction to Mississippi flora and fauna, with two lookout towers providing a fantastic elevated view of the landscape!

 Paul B Johnson State Park is without a doubt one of the most beautiful state parks in Mississippi!
 We know you’ll love it!!

 Great River Road State Park

 Great River Road State Park is actually located on the shores of the Mississippi River!
 The Great River Road State Park was actually closed in 2011 and while it has since reopened, the majority of the park has now become a Wildlife Management Area!
 For the state park, work continues to ensure the park is fully appreciated and optimally utilized.